 As Victoria University Polytechnic’s Deputy Vice-President of Vocational Education, Dianne is responsible for the oversight of key corporate support areas.
-She also plays a key role in developing Victoria Polytechnic quality assurance processes and practices to ensure currency and facilitate improved learner access, participation and completion.
+She also plays a key role in developing Victoria University Polytechnic's quality assurance processes and practices to ensure currency and facilitate improved learner access, participation and completion.

 Dianne has significant experience in tailoring vocational education solutions to meet industry needs.
 She has lived and worked as an educator in the UK and USA and is a strong advocate of experiential learning.
 Dianne has successfully created and led significant projects in change management, youth strategy and student engagement systems.

 Her experience in senior executive roles within TAFE and her own vocational background - both as a teacher and a crisis/community services worker - drives her commitment to make a meaningful contribution to improve people’s quality of life through education and learning.